Meet our two and four legged healing professionals – therapists, horses, dogs and cats

 Sue is the equine coach for Healing Hooves who supervises and guides our horses’ training and wellbeing.
 Sue also leads the horsemanship days that make up a key part of the Healing Hooves focus training.

 Sue is a Level III Centred Riding Instructor who studied under Sally Swift, a Connected Riding Practitioner, and an Advanced T-TEAM practitioner and instructor.
 The horsemanship approaches taught by Sue form an integral part of all of our programs at Healing Hooves and fit exceptionally well with our counselling approach and philosophy.
+Sue’s two horses, Classico and Annie, live at Healing Hooves for part of each year.

 For more information see our article “Watching Paint Dry”.